MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-teams-chat.md

 For any view that's selected, keep in mind the following details:

  - The first five fields of any view are used as the context card details (in addition to a connection to the record).
  - If a field isn't supported, it's skipped and the display includes the first four fields that are supported.
-You are able to see from the configuration experience that the specific field isn't supported.
+You're able to see from the configuration experience that the specific field isn't supported.

    > [!div class="mx-imgBorder"]
    > ![View for supported fields and message for an unsupported field.](media/teams-chat-unsupported-field-type.png "View for supported fields and message for unsupported field")